 Pennsylvania

-RV Speed Limit: 65 mph for trucks and cars on urban and rural interstates.
-Some areas may be 70 mph.
+RV Speed Limit: 70 mph for trucks and cars on urban and rural interstates.

-Notes: Riding in a trailer is only permitted with a 5th wheel when there is an intercom in place and the glass meets certain safety standards.
+Notes: Riding in a trailer is only permitted with a fifth wheel when an intercom is in place and the glass meets certain safety standards.
 Otherwise, riding in a trailer is prohibited.

 Rhode Island